trianglegrrl/promptonomicon/.promptonomicon/3_BUILD_PLAN.md

 - [ ] 5.
 Document
 - [ ] 6.
 Update

+**Note**: When reporting plan status or progress checkpoints, use the `todo_summary` tool (if Promptonomicon MCP server is available) to generate a formatted markdown summary for the user.

 ### Resolved Questions from Design
 *(Reference answers from Phase 2.5)*
 - [Question]: [Answer that informs this plan]